-Do not complete Form 4562 to claim a depreciation deduction for a home computer you placed in service before 1996 and used exclusively in your home office.
-See Publication 946 for more information on depreciating this property.
+Do not complete Form 4562 to claim a depreciation deduction for a home computer you placed in service before 1997 and used only in your home office.

 Dues to Chamber of Commerce and Professional Societies

 You may be able to deduct dues paid to chambers of commerce, similar organizations, and professional societies, if membership helps you carry out the duties of your job.
 Similar organizations include: